 • No removable map

-Recommendation: The Vis-à-Vis Travel Guide Germany* is a very nice and useful travel guide that is characterized by high-quality pictures and design.
+Recommendation: The Vis-à-Vis Travel Guide Germany* is a very nice and useful guide book that is characterized by high-quality pictures and design.
 If you are more visually oriented, and cultural and historical information is important to you, you will like this travel guide.
 It even includes budget tips for individual destinations.
 However, it is relatively expensive.

 3. MARCO POLO Hin & Weg Deutschland: Top Highlights and Insider Tips